Last updated on: May 2019

 Let us now take a quick look at SiteGround’s shared hosting plans.

-However, despite being the most basic plan and priced so low, it comes with all the great features Site Ground offers, which it terms as “Essential Features.”
+However, despite being the most basic plan and priced so low, it comes with all the great hosting features Site Ground offers, which it terms as “Essential Features.”

 The name does a pretty good job of explaining what type of users it may be a good fit for.
 Priced at $5.95 per month, the GrowBig plan allows hosting multiple websites, with the amount of web space offered being 20GB.